 So, before we point the finger at those who “get under our skin” let’s take a quick look at some of those pesky activities to see whether we may – perish the thought! – be considered a nuisance gardener.

 The most hideous of all nuisance gardeners is the noise nuisance.
 This individual has little, or no, concern for the well-being of neighbours and insists on using the mower/blower-vac/chainsaw or other power tool first thing Sunday morning.
 The only nuisance who rates higher than this is one who performs these similar activities on a bank holiday.
 Imagine the gall!

 Next, but not a distant second, is the gardener who takes joy in trimming their boundary hedges only to leave their neighbour’s prunings laying in situ.
-While the owner’s side of the garden fencing looks neat and manicured the neighbours now resembles a green-waste depot.
+While the gardener’s side of the fence looks neat and manicured the neighbours now resembles a green-waste depot.